December 3 - 5, 2025

 The Future of Hospital-at-Home – Policy at a Crossroads

-This session is aimed at updating participants on the developments related to Hospital at Home, SNF at Home, primary care at home and examine new opportunities associated with the Trump Administration’s goals.
-This includes an in-depth look at the strategy of the Centers for Medicare and Medicaid Innovation and the Secretary’s MAHA objectives.
+This session will share updates on the developments related to hospital at home, SNF at Home, primary care at home and examine new opportunities associated with the Trump Administration’s goals.
+This will include an in-depth look at the strategy of the Centers for Medicare and Medicaid Innovation and the Secretary’s MAHA objectives.
 This session will also review the HHS re-organization and new agency, the Administration for a Healthy America.
-Finally, we will update participants on the latest developments on Capitol Hill.
+Finally, the session will update participants on the latest developments on Capitol Hill.

 Krista Drobac